littleDing/fetch/README.md

  * **asyncDnsLoookup** use high performance asyncronous DNS resolution based on c-ares instead of a thread pool calling getaddrinfo(3)
  * **timeout** set a timeout in ms
  * **agent** pass-through http.request agent parameter
+ * **reqOption** options pass to http.request or https.request, with lower priority than the fetch options, could be rewrite or even ommit by other options

 ## Meta object